ehsong/ehsong.github.io/_pages/research.md

 My research interests span across the following topics:

 - NGO policy and civil society
-- Consequences of political violence
+- Consequences of political violence in new democracies
 - Media, public opinion, and foreign policy
-- Institutions in authoritarian states
+- Institutions in authoritarian states and authoritarian resilience
+- Democratic backsliding and autocratization

 **Peer-Reviewed Articles**